This 17 day tour, starts and ends in Istanbul, Turkey.

 The remainder of the evening is free until we head to the Dawn Service site as soon as it is opened to the public.

 Awake before sun rise for the ANZAC Day Dawn Service.
 We become aware of the almost deafening silence as the moving service to commemorate our fallen forefathers on this special day begins.
 You will then have the chance to attend the Australian or New Zealand Memorial service.

-This afternoon we head to Kusadasi stopping briefly to visit ancient Troy and its famed Trojan Horse.
+Once the ANZAC services are complete, early this afternoon, we head to Kusadasi stopping briefly to visit ancient Troy and its famed Trojan Horse.